-Day 16: Beijing, free day (optional excursions available)
+Day 16: Beijing (free day, options available)

 Today is a full free day to see more of Beijing like Tiananmen Square, the Forbidden City, and the Temple of Heaven.
 In the evening you could explore the WangFuJing night market where you can push your taste buds to the limit and sample many foods you'll have never tried before, like scorpion, bugs and more.